 Legal Protections for Consumers

-- Use Credit Responsibly: Only charge what you can afford to pay off in full each month.
+- Use credit responsibly: Don’t charge what you can’t afford to pay off each month.

 - Build an Emergency Fund: Set aside savings for unexpected expenses, so you don’t have to rely on credit cards.